roseengineering/rfcascade/README.md

 1000     0.1883  121.15    0.8238   41.83   0.08919   63.83    0.5533  -71.64 !
 0.1     4.533   0.08788
 ```

-Lift terminal 3, the port connect to ground, and add an 10nH inductor.
+Lift terminal 3, the port connected to ground, and add an 10nH inductor.
 Then cascade the result
 with a shunt 100 ohm resistor to stabilize the result.

 ```